5 things you can pay for with Figure’s HELOC in 2023

 One of the best things about tapping home equity is that it allows you to get cash fast without selling the house you’re living in.
 Because the borrowing is secured, you’ll likely be offered an affordable interest rate.
 Depending on factors like your credit score, location, and the value of your property, the interest on your HELOC could cost less than half of other unsecured financing alternatives.
 So unless you can qualify for the lowest credit card or personal loan rates, paying for something big with a HELOC makes financial sense.

-Aside from preparing for the unexpected, here are five other ways you can put a HELOC to good use.
+Here are five great ways you can put a HELOC to good use.

 Renovations